wso2/docs-mg/en/docs/how-tos/passing-enduser-attributes-to-the-backend-using-jwt.md

 ### Generating a JWT in Microgateway

 Microgateway defines an [AbstractMGWJWTGenerator class](https://github.com/wso2/product-microgateway/blob/master/components/micro-gateway-jwt-generator/src/main/java/org/wso2/micro/gateway/jwt/generator/AbstractMGWJWTGenerator.java) to support developers to write custom JWT generator classes whereas they can extend this abstract class to implement their logic to generate the JWT.
-There are two abstract methods named populateStandardClaims and populateCustomClaims where you can write your logic to populate claims in the JWT.
+There are two abstract methods named `populateStandardClaims` and `populateCustomClaims` where you can write your logic to populate claims in the JWT.
 Furthermore, you have the capability to write your own logic overriding any of the current methods in the abstract class.

 #### Writing a JWT generator

-You can find a sample implementation of a JWT generator from [here](https://github.com/wso2/product-microgateway/tree/master/samples/sample-jwt-generator) where the populateCustomClaims method is used to add a new claim `"custom": "claim"` to the token apart from the claims which were already available in the authentication token.
+You can find a sample implementation of a JWT generator from [here](https://github.com/wso2/product-microgateway/tree/master/samples/sample-jwt-generator) where the `populateCustomClaims` method is used to add a new claim `"custom": "claim"` to the token apart from the claims which were already available in the authentication token.
 Developers can import the mgw-jwt-generator depenedency as a jar to their local maven repository (The jar for the corresponding dependency is at `<MGW-TOOLKIT_HOOME>/lib/dependencies` directory).

 Apart from writing a JWT generator, developers have the capability use the default [MGWJWTGeneratorImpl class](https://github.com/wso2/product-microgateway/blob/master/components/micro-gateway-jwt-generator/src/main/java/org/wso2/micro/gateway/jwt/generator/MGWJWTGeneratorImpl.java) without implementing a custom class for JWT generation and manipulate the token, only tweaking the properties of the token using [JWT generator configurations](#jwt-generator-configurations).

 #### Adding a custom JWT generator to the project

-Once the custom JWT generator is written, the project should be built and the output jar should be placed in the `<MGW-project>/lib` directory.
+Once the custom JWT generator is written, the custom jwt generator project should be built and the output jar should be placed in the `<MGW-project>/lib` directory.
 If third-party libraries are used when writing the JWT generator, these custom jars should also be placed in the same directory.

-You can provide the classpath of the custom JWT generator in the **generatorImpl** configuration in the `<MICRO-GW-RUNTIME_HOME>/conf/micro-gw.conf` file.
+You can provide the classpath of the custom JWT generator in the `generatorImpl` configuration in the `<MICRO-GW-RUNTIME_HOME>/conf/micro-gw.conf` file.

 ```toml
 [jwtGeneratorConfig]